-LIFT project goal: to identify and understand how socio-economic and policy drivers impact on the development of ecological approaches to farming and assess the performance and sustainability of such approaches, taking into account different farming systems at farm, farm-group and territorial scales.
+LIFT project goal: to identify and understand how socio-economic and policy drivers impact on the development of ecological performance and sustainability of such approaches, taking into account different farming systems at farm, farm-group and territorial scales.

-Research consortium:

-17 partners from 12
+17 partners from 12 European countries.

-European countries.

-Duration: 48 months, from May 1, 2018 till April 30, 2022.
+Duration: 48 months, from May I, 2018 till April 30, 2022.